AhmedIbrahim-tech/AhmedIbrahim-tech/README.md

 - 🔭 I’m currently working on `FreeLancer`.
  -->
-- 📫 Learning more about and studying : Angular , .NET Core
+- 📫 Learning more about and studying: Angular, .NET Core

 - 👯 I’m looking to collaborate for `Dev Projects`

-- 🤔 I’m working on improving my skills in `Competitive Programming`.
+- 🤔 I’m improving my skills in `Competitive Programming`.

 - 🏢 Previously worked with Infosas Company.

-- 👯 I'm looking to collaborate with other Developer.
+- 👯 I'm looking to collaborate with other developers.

-- 2022 Goals: Working in Big Company & Create My Youtube Channel
+- 2022 Goals: Working in a Big Company & Create My YouTube channel

 - Fun fact: I love to draw & Reading & Play Games